 PUREX processed plutonium

-MCNP
+MCNP based reactor modeling and fuel burnup analysis

 Present Status of the Question

 There is a reasonably large body of literature on the work done in the area of using isotopic compositions in order to determine or verify the origin of plutonium and also the information on the process used to separate plutonium from reactor fuel.
 These works are varied in implementation and scope.